 Comfort and Mobility

 The Vidda Pro trousers have a roomy, almost baggy fit, that is not constricting in any way.
-This quality is enhanced by the heavily articulated knees, and they fit much like the KUHL Renegade Cargo Convertible.
-Made from a blend of polyester and cotton fibers, the G-1000 fabric doesn't feel quite as soft and smooth as some, but is not overly abrasive or synthetic-feeling.
+The heavily articulated knees enhance this quality.
+The G-1000 fabric is made from a blend of polyester and cotton fibers, and doesn't feel quite as soft and smooth as some but is not overly abrasive or synthetic-feeling.

-While their loose fit allows for a decent amount of mobility, they are also noticeably thicker and heavier than other pants in this review and they don't offer any of the light, stretchy qualities present in a pair like the Patagonia Quandary pants.
-While our complaints are minor, they just aren't as comfortable or as mobile feeling as the highest scorers, and we gave them 6 out of 10 points.
+While their loose fit allows for a decent amount of mobility, they are also noticeably thicker and heavier than other pants in this review, and they don't offer any of the light, stretchy qualities present in a pair like the Patagonia Quandary pants.
+At the end of the day, they aren't as comfortable or as mobile feeling as the highest scorers.

 Venting and Breathability

 Designed for the cold, the Vidda Pro has few features that accommodate either ventilation or breathability, and thus received the lowest score for this metric.
 Unlike every other model in this review, these pants didn't have a single mesh-lined pocket or zippered vent designed to allow warm, moist air to escape.
-Despite claims to the contrary, we found that the very heavy, thick fabric trapped heat very quickly.
+Despite claims to the contrary, we found that the weighty, thick fabric trapped heat very quickly.
 It is apparent to us that these limitations mean that this pant is best suited for cold, harsh climates.
-We would very quickly choose the REI Co-op Screeline or The North Face Paramount 3.0 instead if we wanted a pant that we could wear in the heat of summer.
+We would very quickly choose the Outdoor Research Ferrosi Pants or the REI Sahara Roll-Up if we wanted a pant that we could wear in the heat of summer.

-When it comes to versatility, we felt that the Vidda Pro fell right in the middle of our range of hiking pants.
+When it comes to versatility, we feel that the Vidda Pro falls right in the middle of our range of hiking pants.
 On the one hand, its durable construction and plethora of pockets mean that it is an optimal choice for outdoor work or camping, and allows the cold weather hiker to carry lots of gear and still stay organized.
 On the other hand, we really wouldn't want to set out on a hike in the desert in these pants, and can't imagine wearing them in summer.
 Similarly, their aesthetic isn't one that we would opt for in a pair of casual, around town pants.
 Perfect for some conditions and anathema to others, we ranked them right in the middle.
-They were more versatile in our minds than the Arc'teryx Perimeter Pant, but we couldn't find as many situations where we preferred them to the Prana Stretch Zion.
+They are more versatile in our minds than the REI Sahara Roll-Up, but we couldn't find as many situations where we preferred them to the Prana Stretch Zion.

-In our initial shower test, after having washed these pants clean, they did an admirable job of holding up to a light rain, but then became soaked through, absorbing a lot of water in the process.
+In our initial shower test, after having washed these pants clean, they did an admirable job of holding up to light rain, but then became soaked through, absorbing a lot of water in the process.
 We couldn't help but think that perhaps adding 35% cotton to the blend wasn't a great idea for a hardcore outdoor pant.
-After applying our own wax, however, we found that they were easily among the best performers in a heavy rain, although many repeated applications of wax were needed for seriously impressive water resistance.
-While this was a neat system, we rated them slightly lower than the highly repellant and non-absorptive Arc'teryx Perimeter Pant or Patagonia Quandary.
+After applying our own wax, however, we found that they were easily among the best performers in heavy rain, although it took many repeated applications of wax for seriously impressive water resistance.
+While this was a neat system, we rated them slightly lower than the highly repellant and non-absorptive Patagonia Quandary.

 There is no doubt that these pants have a lot of features.
-They have two deep front hand warmer pockets, but none in the rear.
+They have two deep front hand-warmer pockets, but none in the rear.
 There is a large cargo pocket with mesh divider on the right side, and dual overlapping cargo pockets on the left that sit a little further forward on the thigh.
-All of these are covered with button flaps.
+All of these have button flaps.
 Also on the left is a tall and narrow pocket designed for a knife or hatchet with top and bottom button flaps.
-The knees are reinforced with fabric that has an opening at the bottom for inserting knee pads if your activity requires that type of protection.
+The reinforced knees have fabric with an opening at the bottom for inserting knee pads if your activity requires that type of protection.
 Finally, there are snap button tighteners at the lower leg cuffs that allow you to cinch the cuffs closed around a boot, or pull them up above the calf and hold them there.
-With so many well thought out features, we rated them at the top, comparable to the KUHL Renegade Cargo Convertible.
+With so many well thought out features, we rated them at the top of the metric.